 Day 1

+Jambo and welcome to Tanzania!
 Today is arrival day.
 The Wildland team will pick you up from the airport and shuttle you to our hotel for the next 2 nights in the nearby city of Moshi.
-Here you can rest from your travels by the pool, in your room or at the rooftop viewing area and lounge.
+Here, you can rest from your travels by the pool, in your room with a lovely veranda, or at the enjoy food and drinks at the restaurant.
 If we are lucky, the clouds will dissipate and allow us our first glimpse of Mount Kilimanjaro during sunset.
 After we enjoy dinner together, your lead guide will conduct a full orientation meeting to review the itinerary specifics, gear & packing details, health considerations, and answer any questions.
 Be sure to drink copious amounts of water throughout the day, as flying and traveling can dehydrate you.
-Self-care begins immediately and we want you to be as ready as possible for our trek up the mountain!
+Self-care begins immediately.

 Day 2